sassoftware/sas-viya-dmml-pipelines/sas_code_node/README.md

 ### Important Notes
 - The exported data that is produced by a successful SAS Code node run can be used by subsequent nodes in a pipeline when the corresponding score code is written to a file referenced by **dm_file_scorecode** macro variable.
 See subset_data, reverse_filter and others for examples.
+- The SAS Code node needs to be moved to Supervised Learning group when building a predictive model.
+This step is required when the model needs to be assessed and compared with other models (using Model Comparison node) in the pipeline.
+As mentioned earlier, the model score code needs to be written to a file referenced by **dm_file_scorecode** macro variable if it generates the data step code or to **dm_data_rstore** macro variable if it generates an astore (or analytic store).
+See proc_samples/proc_logselect.sas and proc_samples/proc_gradboost.sas for examples.
 - The **dmcas_metaChange** macro can be used to modify the metadata (like variable roles and levels) in the SAS Code node.
 See subset_data and reverse_filter for examples.
 - The **dmcas_report** macro can be used to add reports to the SAS Code node results.
 See examples in proc_samples.